Charles Curnow "Last-Trip" Scherf

-On May 2 the squadron shot down two planes and set fire to nine more on the ground. -AAP.
+On May 2, the squadron shot down two planes and set fire to nine more on the ground.

-LONDON, May 17 (A.A.P.).
-Squadron-Leader Charlie Scherf, of Glen Innes, is now technically off operational flying, but he shot down five enemy aircraft yesterday afternoon, between Stettin and the Baltic seaboard.
+LONDON, Recorded 17 May 1944 - (A.A.P.) - Squadron-Leader Charlie Scherf, of Glen Innes, is now technically off operational flying, but he shot down five enemy aircraft yesterday afternoon, between Stettin and the Baltic seaboard.